 Note: Before creating an orchestration rule or launching a Carbon Black response action, the AlienApp for Carbon Black must be enabled and configured.
-For more information, see Configuring the AlienApp for Carbon Black .
+See Configuring the AlienApp for Carbon Black for more information.

 After you create a rule, new alarmsAlarms provide notification of an event or sequence of events that require attention or investigation. or eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall. that match the rule conditions will trigger the Carbon Black action to isolate an endpoint.
 The rule does not trigger for your existing alarms or events.